austinnlei/uni_downloader/README.md

 # uni_downloader
-A script that automates the process of downloading uni resources
+A script that automates the process of downloading UNSW lectures from Echo360